Horseshoe Bay Terminal Infrastructure Project

-Share Horseshoe Bay Terminal Infrastructure Improvements on Facebook Share Horseshoe Bay Terminal Infrastructure Improvements on Twitter Share Horseshoe Bay Terminal Infrastructure Improvements on Linkedin Email Horseshoe Bay Terminal Infrastructure Improvements link
+Share Horseshoe Bay Terminal Infrastructure Project on Facebook Share Horseshoe Bay Terminal Infrastructure Project on Twitter Share Horseshoe Bay Terminal Infrastructure Project on Linkedin Email Horseshoe Bay Terminal Infrastructure Project link

-The Horseshoe Bay terminal has been in operation for over 65 years and is one of our oldest and busiest terminals.
+The terminal has been in operation for over 65 years and is one of our oldest and busiest terminals.
 Annually, the terminal serves almost 7 million passengers and over 3 million vehicles travelling to and from Nanaimo, the Sunshine Coast and Bowen Island.
-The terminal is located approximately 20 kilometres west of Vancouver and is the mainland terminus of the Trans-Canada Highway, providing an important link to Vancouver Island and the Sunshine Coast.
-Sign up for updates by subscribing to the Stay Informed email list on this page.

-BC Ferries acknowledges the enduring ancestral connections of coastal First Nations on whose beautiful lands and waters that the company is privileged to operate in every day.
-BC Ferries respectfully acknowledges that Horseshoe Bay is located on the unceded traditional territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.
+BC Ferries respectfully acknowledges that Horseshoe Bay is located on the ancestral territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.

 Project updates